 CfC also nurtures a much-treasured friendship with Escuela de Cuerdas, a school of music in Huehuetenango, Guatemala.
 This relationship has allowed for valuable musical and cultural exchange between students here and students in Huehue, reaffirming our shared humanity and inspiring young musicians to make a positive impact on their global community.
 In 2020, CfC performed and hosted online workshops to raise money for the school.
 With these funds, Escuela de Cuerdas was able to paint their school, repair their stereo system, repair one of the keyboards used to give lessons, and purchase four music stands.

 - Music by Black Composers repertoire class (Summer 2020)

-- Improvisation workshop with BIPOC cellist Kari Clifton (Summer 2020)
+- Improvisation workshop with cellist Kari Clifton (Summer 2020)

 - Play For The Vote (Mike Block initiative to encourage election participation) community engagement performance, covered by ABC Denver News (Nov 2020)

 - Zoom Concert Series for Open Heartland Learning Nest, a nonprofit serving the seven most economically disadvantaged mobile home communities in Johnson County, IA (Fall, 2020)

 - Full and partial Cello Lesson Scholarship opportunities for racial and ethnic minority students PK-12 in collaboration with CfC Founder and Executive Director Psyche Dunkhase (ongoing)

 Cellists for Change aspires to ensure that youth of all races, ethnicities, identities, religions and cultures have access to learning, creating, and performing experiences.
 If you have a child or know of a child who would be empowered by the mission and vision of Cellists for Change, please reach out to firstname.lastname@example.org.

 Be the first to know what CfC is up to by following us on FaceBook (CellistsforChange) and Instagram (@cellistsforchange)!